Guide to Orphaned Teams in Microsoft Teams

 How can I detect orphaned Teams?

-This should be straight forward but it is a little complex to do.
-To detect an orphaned Team you need the following information:
+This is difficult to do as to detect an orphaned Team you need the following information.

 - A list of teams with their site owners (no problem).

-- A date for each of those site owners last logged on (this is trickier).
+- When each of those site owners last logged on (this is trickier).

 To get a list of Teams from Microsoft 365 is quite straight forward using the Microsoft Graph API.
 However, the challenge comes with understanding when the user last logged on.
 This information is not held against a user object.
 Instead, the most reliable approach is to read and record the last time they logged using sign-in information.

 The challenge comes from the fact that depending on your Azure Active Directory licensing, there are different retention periods.
-By default, sign-in logs are held for 7 days, however, if you purchase Azure Active Directory Basic, P1 or P2 license then they are held for 30 days.
+By default, sign-in logs are held for 7 days, however, if you purchase Azure Active Directory Basic or P1 license then they are held for 30 days.

 How do I resolve an Orphaned Team?